1985 U.S. National Indoor Championships – Doubles

 The Men’s Doubles tournament of the 1985 US Indoor Tennis Championships took place in Memphis, US, between 28 January and 3 February 1985.
 32 players (16 pairs) from 17 countries competed in the 5-round tournament.
-The winning doubles pair was Pavel Složil and Tomáš Šmíd, both of Czechoslovakia, who defeated Kevin Curren and Steve Denton, both of the US.
+The winning doubles pair was Pavel Složil and Tomáš Šmíd, both of Czechoslovakia, who defeated Kevin Curren and Steve Denton, both of the US, in the final 1–6, 6–3, 6–4.